Mid-Market Manufacturing ERP Software Selection Guide 2026

 How conversions behave on receipts, issues, and shipments

-In our ERP selection work for manufacturers, we convert all of this into plain‑English requirements with a response key that vendors must use:
+In our ERP selection work for manufacturers, we translate these into plain English requirement statements with a response key vendors must follow:

 1 – out of the box